 For example, there is a need for at least 5 letters to prove there was communication and the loan is an official loan to the business.

-- Minutes for the Board of directors meeting where it is decided that the business requires money and where to borrow from.
+i.
+Minutes of the Board of Directors meeting where it is decided that the business requires money and from where to borrow.

-- Letter from the lender indicating their willingness to lend the money to the business and the terms of the loan:- the period of the loan, interest rate if any, currency of the loan, how the money will be paid etc.
+iii.
+Letter from the lender indicating their willingness to lend the money to the business and the terms of the loan.
+The letter should also include the loan period, interest rate, and other relevant details.

-d) Frequent bank reconciliations periodically either weekly, monthly or after some time.
+d) Frequent bank reconciliations are performed weekly, monthly, or after some time.

-By undertaking the above steps, the business will not have problems explaining the source of extra deposits,
+By undertaking the above steps, the business will not have problems explaining the source of extra deposits.
+Hence, the deposits will not be treated as taxable income.

 Disclaimer

-This post is for general overview and guidance and does not in any way amount to professional advice.
-Hence, www.taxkenya.com, its owner or associates do not take any responsibility for results of any action taken on the basis of the information in this post or for any errors or omissions.
-Kenyan taxpayers must always rely on the most current information from KRA.
-Tax industry in Kenya is very dynamic.
+This post provides a general overview and guidance, and does not constitute professional advice in any way.
+Hence, www.taxkenya.com, Its owner or associates do not take any responsibility for the results of any action taken based on the information in this post or for any errors or omissions.
+Kenyan taxpayers must always rely on the most current information from the KRA.
+The tax industry in Kenya is very dynamic.

 Email: taxkenya@gmail.com